 Strawberry Fluff Salad (use rainbow marshmallows)

-Fun unicorn candies to make with kids.
+Fun and easy unicorn candy to make with kids.

 - Melt the white chocolate or almond bark in the microwave or over a double boiler.

 - For the microwave, heat in 25 second increments, stir well, then reheat as necessary.

 - Let the chocolate cool a bit as you place your small cupcake liners in your mini muffin tin.

 - Add a half tablespoon of white chocolate to each cupcake liner, then top with an assortment of unicorn toppings - M&Ms, Sixlets, and sprinkles.

 - Let the chocolate set for 1 hour before popping out of the tin and serving.